Local Economic Development

 Vision and Objectives of Department

-- The developing and implementing of programs and projects that promotes sustainable livelihoods, poverty alleviation and development opportunities for all citizens in Langeberg Municipality.
+- The developing and implementing of programs and projects that promote sustainable livelihoods, poverty alleviation and development opportunities for all citizens in Langeberg Municipality.

 - Internally the LED development partners with other departments, by encouraging labour intensive methods when implementing their capital projects in a quest to push back the frontiers of poverty.( Department of transport and Public works to drive EPWP projects, to contribute to the national target of creating 5 million jobs by 2015)